Gerard McNamee: Webster Hall

 Following his graduation from Fordham University, McNamee replied to a classified advertisement in The New York Times that read "Night Club Manager Wanted, 40,000 square feet of adventure...
 5 years New York City experience necessary...
 Fax Resume."
 McNamee's experience had been in operating and booking bands and DJs at the Bronx River Yacht Club.
-He was hired by Lon, Steve, and Doug Ballinger in January 1993 to run the legendary and world-famous Webster Hall.
+He was hired by Lon, Steve, and Doug Ballinger in January 1993 to run Webster Hall.
 During his tenure as Director of the venue, McNamee hosted a multitude of stars.
 In 1997 McNamee left Webster Hall to pursue a business and acting career.
 McNamee returned to the venue in 2008.
 During this period, the club would attain recognition as the number one nightclub in New York City.
-According to Pollstar Magazine, as of August 1, 2016, Webster Hall was the #1 Club Venue in New York by concert ticket sales and #2 in the world.
+According to Pollstar, as of August 1, 2016, Webster Hall was the #1 Club Venue in New York by concert ticket sales and #2 in the world.

 Artists who performed during McNamee's tenure include:

 Following a concert in 2008, McNamee met art curator Jenny Mushkin-Goldman with whom he would found The Quarterly Art Soirée to restore Webster Hall's history of presenting classical arts, charity benefits, and emerging artists in the spirit of Marcel Duchamp.

 In July 2017, McNamee officially announced via Facebook post that Webster Hall's historical home had been purchased by Brooklyn Sports Entertainment, a unit of Anschutz Entertainment Group known as AEG, with a planned three-year closure to allow for updating and futureproofing of the building's infrastructure.
 Former venue staff, including McNamee, honored the history of the hall through the "end of an era" concert series featuring Michelle Branch, Good Charlotte, Action Bronson, Skrillex, and Nine Inch Nails.

 Acting career

-McNamee is a member of SAG-AFTRA and has acted in co-starring roles on The USA Network's White Collar, Fox's The Following, Netflix's The Get Down and indie films Hip Priest, and A Killing Day.
+McNamee is a member of SAG-AFTRA and has acted in co-starring roles on USA network's White Collar, Fox's The Following, Netflix's The Get Down and indie films Hip Priest, and A Killing Day.
 In 2017/2018 he featured in Volkswagen's national ad campaign for the 2018 Atlas SAE called America, set to the soundtrack "America" by Simon & Garfunkel.

 During the making of a documentary on Webster Hall's history, McNamee met with film director Gregg De Domenico who would write and shoot the short film Hip Priest for him.
 In an interview with the New York Daily News, De Domenico was quoted saying "[McNamee] has a James Dean, old-world movie-star presence.”
 Hip Priest premiered at Grauman's Chinese Theatre as part of the Holly Shorts Film Festival and showed at the National Gallery of Art in Washington, D.C.
 McNamee began moonlighting as an actor while continuing his duties as curator, spokesman, and director.

 Over the years, McNamee has been featured as a singer at the Our Land Festival at Lincoln Center and at Joe Hurley's Irish Rock Revue at Joe's Pub at the Public Theatre, Highline Ballroom, and Soho House in New York City.